josegcpa/josegpca.github.io/_teaching/2024-esgar-radiomics.md

 title: "How to develop a radiomics signature"
 collection: teaching
 permalink: /teaching/2024-esgar-radiomics
-description: presentation and workshop on applying machine-learning to radiology data to medical doctors + biomedical researchers bla blabla blabla blabla blabla bla
+description: presentation and workshop on applying machine-learning to radiology data to medical doctors + biomedical researchers
 venue: "EMBL"
 date: 2024-12-11
 location: "webinar"